MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/signin/live-authentication-prefab-sign-in.md

 > [!NOTE]
 > The piece of configuration changed may look like it is enabling multi-player but it is still necessary to run your game in single player scenarios.

-Once you've got the PlayerAuthentication prefab working, you can learn more about scripting sign-in; see [Sign-In with the Sign-In manager in Unity](sign-in-manager.md).
+Once you've got the PlayerAuthentication prefab working, you can learn more about scripting sign-in; see [Scripting Sign-In with the SignInManager in Unity](live-sign-in-manager.md).